kassko/unit-tests-generator/README.md

 }
 ```

-### Generate more complex tests dependending on your expectations
+### Generate more complex tests depending on your expectations

 ```php
 <?php